desertcacti/gastronomy.kiosk.system-spring/README.md

 - Crud.

 ## Setup
-1.Deploy the project in your programming environment.\
+1. Deploy the project in your programming environment.\
-2.Open a web browser and navigate to https://localhost:8080/ \
+2. Open a web browser and navigate to https://localhost:8080/ \
-3.Follow the on-screen instructions to proceed with the project.
+3. Follow the on-screen instructions to proceed with the project.